It’s the fourth quarter. A time in which most eBay sellers expect their sales to rocket. Yet we’ve seen slow and stagnant sales.

 This will sort your listings by the number of watches.
-It tends to be that the less watches the less views so this goes some way to helping you.
+It tends to be that the less watches the fewer views so this goes some way to helping you.

 Once you’ve sorted your listings you’re going to want to go down the list and implement one (or more) of these ideas below depending on the listings circumstances.